PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

    std::optional<float> vertical_variance {std::nullopt};
 };
 ```

-The `update` method of the global interface expects the following conditions to hold for `GlobalPositionMeasurement`:
+The `update()` method of the global interface expects the following conditions to hold for `GlobalPositionMeasurement`:

-- The sample timestamp is defined.
+- The sample `timestamp_sample` is defined.
 - Values do not have a NAN.
 - If a measurement value is provided, its associated variance value is well defined (e.g. if `lat_lon` is defined, then `horizontal_variance` must be defined).